God's Step Children: Production

 The American Film Institute's catalog reports that some original material was removed from the film after censors raised objections.
 Some of the excised scenes featured more insight into child Naomi's hatred toward black people and her desire to be white.
 Other footage includes adult Naomi with a white husband after she tries to pass as white (at the film's climax), only to be rejected by him when he learns of her black heritage.
 However, some of the removed footage may still be seen in the film's opening preview trailer.

 The film's script is based on a short treatment titled "Naomi Negress!" written by Alice B. Russell, the wife of director Oscar Micheaux who plays Mrs. Saunders.

 It was reported that members of a youth communist group objected to the film's racial characterizations.

 Critical debate

 God's Step Children has been hailed as a masterpiece and denounced as stereotypical and racially denigrating.
 Protests at the time of the film's release apparently targeted scenes and dialogue in which Micheaux repeated his long-standing criticisms of his race, charging it with a lack of ambition and an inability to plan.
 As in previous Micheaux films, God's Step Children seems to repeat the same bias in favor of light-skinned blacks that it also attempts to critique.
 The "bad" blacks, such as the gamblers, are dark-complexioned.
 Clyde, whom Naomi rejects, is also dark and speaks in a buffoonish country accent.
 The film does not engage timely sociopolitical issues as forcefully as did earlier Micheaux films such as Within Our Gates or Symbol of the Unconquered.

+Restoration

+In 2022, God's Step Children was one of a few Oscar Micheaux productions to get this treatment by the film company Kino Lorber.
+A special version was released in 2024 with a cleaner and brighter cinematography including new opening titles and in-movie title cards.
+The movie's opening preview trailer was removed but with all those snippets spliced in the movie in attempt to extend it as close to the original version was possible, but those full scenes still remain missing.
+A new never-before-seen snippet scene is featured with adult Naomi and her white husband Andrew that has been lost, even from the edited version's preview trailer as a part of the scene has the preview wordings on display - showing it was originally part of the trailer.

+This version can be seen currently on YouTube.